 This is much easier when you choose a First Progress Platinum MasterCard.
 There are three different options available through First Progress, and the best part is you can avoid a credit check.
-There are also excellent card benefits with each of the options.
+There are also excellent card benefits for each of the options.
 Learn more about them and find out how you can apply below.

 How Credit Cards from First Progress Work

 - $49 annual fee

 - Variable annual percentage rate (APR) of 9.99 percent for purchases

 - Variable APR of 18.99% for cash advances